lynnfaraday/aresmush.com/tutorials/code/git.md

 By default, the AresMUSH repository does not contain configuration files.
 This prevents conflicts between the default configuration and your game's configuration when you're doing updates.

-You may wish to add your game's configuration files to source control, though, just to have a record of what changed and when.
-This is especially useful if you're trying to synchronize changes between a test game and the real game.
+You *can* add your config files to source control, but there are a few caveats:

+* You'll have to be careful *not* to push changes to server.yml between your test game and real game, or it can mess up your server settings.
+* If your test game is missing roles, forum categories, etc. that are in your real game and used in your config files, you may get errors or unexpected behavior.

-To add your config files to source control, just modify the .gitignore file in your Ares fork.  **Remove** the final line that excludes the entire game directory:
+If you still want to add your config files to source control, here's how.

+Modify the .gitignore file in your Ares fork.  **Remove** the final line that excludes the entire game directory:

     # Game directory
     # -----------------------------
     /game/

-The next time you add files to git, it will include your configuration changes.
+Whenever you make changes to your game config, use `git commit -am <message>` and then `git push` on the game server to push your config changes to GitHub.

 {% tip %}
 Git will still ignore other parts of the game directory, including uploads, logs, and the secrets.yml config file (to keep your secret codes secret).